EdoFro/Freeplane_WikdShell_Extension/README.md

 # Freeplane WikdShell Extension Add On

+> [!IMPORTANT]
+> THIS IS STILL WORK IN PROGRESS.
+THERE IT ISN'T AN ADD ON YET.
+THE SCRIPTS WORKS FINE, BUT I HAVEN'T PACKED INTO AN ADD ON YET.
+AS SOON AS I DOES I WILL UPDATE THIS FILE AND PUBLISH AN UPDATE IN THE FREEPLANE'S FORUM

 The **WikdShell Extension** add_on for Freeplane adds some functionalities to the original WikdShell add_on.

 WikdShell is a great add_on that gives the user the posibility to open a Groovy console directly from Freeplane to create, edit and try scripts that interact directly with the mindmaps.